ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 4. If the **[JSON setting for specifying a custom channel for the Client Center](../reference.md#sitechannel-setting)** is configured and that channel has linked products, an extra tab named after that channel will appear.
 It will display the related products, which you can add to the order.

-   In the event where a custom JSON configuration is not set, the system will automatically link the sales order to a **[distribution channel](/modules/crm/marketing/distribution-channels/index.md)** with **code "CC"** and **name "Client Center"**.
+   In the event where a custom JSON configuration is not set, the system automatically links the sales order to a **[distribution channel](/modules/crm/marketing/distribution-channels/index.md)** with **code "CC"** and **name "Client Center"**.
 If such channel does not exist, it will be created after the order is placed.

    ![pictures](pictures/channel_CC_tab.png)